The Dopamine Problem We Built

 Now a person with zero technical background can:

-• Build functional products, websites, tools, dashboards, automations.
+- Build functional products: websites, tools, dashboards, automations.
 Not mockups.
 Working software that serves real users.

-• Translate creative visions into real output.
+- Translate creative visions into real output.
 "I want a portfolio site that looks like this" becomes a real site in an afternoon.
 "I need a script that does X every morning" becomes a working cron job.

 The Video Game That Plays Back

-Imagine a video game with the TAM of every single human being on earth.
+A video game with the TAM of every single human being on earth.
 Not a niche.
 Not a demographic.
 Everyone.

 But unlike every other game, playing it actually does something for your life.
 It makes you money.
 Makes you more successful.
 Helps you translate creative visions into real output.
 Teaches you things you did not know.
 Solves problems you thought were too complex.